wrdhall3/loan-default-project/new_readme.md

 2. **Best Recall**: Logistic Regression with Undersampling (69%).
 3. **Trade-offs**:
    - Models like XGBoost with undersampling provided comparable recall but suffered from lower precision and increased false positives.
-   - KNN and Random Forest underperformed in terms of both precision and recall, despite moderate accuracy improvements.

 ---